Biodynamics & Social Media

 --

-Written by Katrina Wolff, Soilpreneur at Blue Borage
+Written by Katrina Wolff, Soil Whisperer at Blue Borage

 Compost Consultant based in Tuakau, New Zealand.
-Using biodynamics to help people make exquisite soil, both at home and at work. https://www.blueborage.co.nz/
+Using biodynamics to help people make exquisite soil, at work or at home. https://www.blueborage.co.nz/

 No responses yet